gnss-sdr/geniuss-place/_sp-blocks/01-global-parameters.md

 | `Beidou_banned_prns` | List of Beidou satellites, by PRN, that will be removed from the list of available satellites and will not be processed.
 It defaults to empty. | Optional |
 |-------

-With these parameters, users can specify lists of satellites which will not be processed.
+With these parameters, users can specify lists of satellites that will not be processed.
 Satellites on those lists will never be assigned to a processing channel.

 Example: since Galileo E14 and E18 satellites are not usable for PVT, they can be removed from the list of Galileo searched satellites by setting: